Field Teacher/Environmental Educator

 About This Position

-Work with education team to prepare and teach environmental education programs for schools, families and adults both on and off site, based out of Arcadia Wildlife Sanctuary.
+Work with education team to prepare and teach environmental education programs for schools, families and adults both on and off site, based out of Pleasant Valley Wildlife Sanctuary.
 Primary programs during the school year include sanctuary field trips, in-school programs, homeschool, afterschool, and vacation week programs.
-May substitute as a nature preschool teacher or potentially lead adult and family public or outreach programs, as needed.
+May lead adult and family public or outreach programs, as needed.
 The majority of work would be during the school year, with the bulk of these hours focused on spring school field trips, afterschool programs, and vacation week programs.

 Duties & Responsibilities